TrishKedi/TrishKedi/README.md

 ---

 ## 👩‍🏫 About Me
 I am an experienced Software Engineer with over 6 years of experience in developing software solutions for industries including telecommunications and finance.
-With a solid background in Artificial Intelligence, Embedded Systems, and FinTech, I bring expertise in designing robust applications that scale.
+With a solid background in Artificial Intelligence, ,FinTech, I bring expertise in designing robust applications that scale.
 I am currently pursuing a Master's in Artificial Intelligence at the Deggendorf Institute of Technology in Germany.

 ---